 7. Jojoba Oil

 As popular as face oils have become, the concept can still be off-putting to some.
 But jojoba oil is one of the best skincare oils of the bunch.
 Derived from a nut-like pod of a plant, jojoba oil is biomimetic, meaning it acts as the oil naturally found in the skin.
 It’s non-comedogenic, so it won’t clog pores and it’s ultra-moisturising and soothing to dry, irritated, skin.
 Jojoba oil contains vitamin E too, which means it may have some antioxidant and anti-inflammatory properties.
-Find Jojoba in Dr Grande Oxygen Moisturiser and Skin Affair’s Organic Glow Serum.
+Find Jojoba in Dr Grandel Oxygen Moisturiser and Skin Affair’s Organic Glow Serum.

 Retinol, which is also known as vitamin A, is one of the most effective skin-transforming ingredients which targets fine lines, blemishes and sun damage.
-Retinol often gets a bad rep, only because it can cause redness or flaking skin however you can help minimize these unsightly side effects by working it into your routine gradually Because it’s rendered inactive when exposed to sunlight, be sure to save retinol for bedtime use only.
+Retinol often gets a bad rep, only because it can cause redness or flaking skin however you can help minimise these unsightly side effects by working it into your routine gradually Because it’s rendered inactive when exposed to sunlight, be sure to save retinol for bedtime use only.
 Find it in Dr Grandel Timeless Retinol Balm.

 9. Vitamin C